jwang1122/java/doc/dataStructures.md

 NONSTATIC[Non-static Data Structure]
 DS1-->STATIC & NONSTATIC
 ```

 ❓ What is data structure?
 >✔️A data structure is a named location that can be used to store and organize data.

+❓ What is algorithm?
-And, an algorithm is a collection of steps to solve a particular problem.
+>✔️an algorithm is a collection of steps to solve a particular problem.
+Informally, an algorithm is nothing but a mention of steps to solve a problem.
+They are essentially a solution.

 Learning data structures and algorithms allow us to write efficient and optimized computer programs.

 * [Array](../datastructure/src/array/array1.java)
 * [Array List](../datastructure/src/builtins/MyArrayList.java)

-❓ What are Algorithms?
->✔️ Informally, an algorithm is nothing but a mention of steps to solve a problem.
-They are essentially a solution.

 🔑💡 **Knowlodge Base**
 ### Data Management